jovotech/jovo-framework/docs/04_platform-specifics/amazon-alexa/dialog.md

 ## Requirements

-To use the dialog interface, you need a dialog model, which are built with the skill builder.
-In the dialog model, you define which slots are required for your intent and whether the user has to confirm them or the whole intent and which prompts Alexa should use and how the user might answer (utterances).
+To use the dialog interface, you need a dialog model, which you can create with the skill builder.
+In the dialog model, you select which slots are required for your intent and whether the user has to confirm them or the whole intent.
+You also define, which prompts Alexa should use and how the user might answer (utterances).
 In addition to that, you are not allowed to use the `AMAZON.YesIntent` or `AMAZON.NoIntent`, aswell as the `AMAZON.LITERAL` slot type.
 Last but no least, you're not allowed to use single-slot utterances in your intents utterances.